 Cosmetically, there are two ways of dealing with sweat under the arms:

-Deodorants contain substances that will either absorb the odour-producing bacteria (called bacteriostasis) or will slow down their reproduction: Antiseptics reduce the amount of bacteria and the creation of an acidic pH on the surface of the skin slows down the growth of bacteria.
-Through these effective substances deodorants reduce the formation of body odour.
+Deodorants contain substances that will either absorb the odor-producing bacteria (called bacteriostasis) or slow down their reproduction: Antiseptics reduce the number of bacteria and the creation of an acidic pH on the surface of the skin slows down the growth of bacteria.

-All Anti-perspirants (also known as Anti-transpirants) contain aluminium salts like Aluminium Chlorohydrate (ACH) or Aluminium Chloride (AC).
+All antiperspirants contain aluminium salts such as Aluminium Chlorohydrate (ACH) or Aluminium Chloride (AC).
 These act on the eccrine and apocrine sweat glands by partially and reversibly clogging the duct of the sweat gland, thus reducing the amount of sweat that is produced.
-Due to the reduced formation of sweat, there is less dampness and noticeably less odour.
-Aluminium Chloride acts most effectively: As the AC complexes are smaller and have a lower pH value than the ACH complexes they can penetrate even deeper into the sweat ducts, keeping them closed for longer.
+Due to the reduced formation of sweat, there is less dampness and noticeably less odor.
+The effects of Aluminium Chloride are longer-lasting: the complexes are smaller than ACH so can penetrate even deeper into the sweat ducts, keeping them closed for longer.

 In most cases antiperspirants offer effective protection in cases of heavy and excessive sweating.
 If even highly effective antiperspirants do not offer enough protection from sweating, then you may well have a condition known as Hyperhidrosis.